#LoveYourEyes

 LOVE YOUR EYES AT WORK

-This year, the focus of IAPB’s global World Sight Day campaign is on empowering people to look after their eye health in the workplace.
+In 2023, the focus of IAPB’s global World Sight Day campaign was on empowering people to look after their eye health in the workplace.

 Protect your eyes at work to help boost productivity, reduce the risk of a potentially blinding eye injury, and ease eye strain.